 Compliance Promotion Structure

-The Corporate CSR Committee, which comprises all executives as members and is chaired by the Kawasaki president, meets at least twice a year (three meetings in fiscal 2018).
+The Corporate CSR Committee, which comprises all executives as members and is chaired by the Kawasaki president, meets at least twice a year (three meetings in fiscal year ended March 31, 2018).
 Its goals are to discuss and determine approaches that enable the Kawasaki Group to fulfill its corporate social responsibilities and to monitor the status of compliance efforts.
 To ensure that the objectives of the Corporate CSR Committee extend to all corporate structures, the Head Office and internal companies hold respective CSR committee meetings at least twice a year, in their effort to promote compliance throughout the Group.

 Compliance Promotion Structure